 Second-generation biodiesel is not about using the land but leveraging existing feedstocks.
 People were able to manufacture it from byproducts of vegetable oil refineries.

-Now we’re going more towards the third generation.
-I’m glad that technology is evolving, where people can manufacture literally from the waste of vegetable oil refinery.
+Now we’re going more towards the third generation and I’m glad that technology is evolving, where people can manufacture literally from the waste of vegetable oil refinery.

 The fourth generation is where any organic waste or any municipal waste can be converted into biofuel.